 Date: September 20, 2016

-Join LearningLife and engage in a community of active learners.
-What if you could learn from - and question - some of the brightest minds the University of Minnesota has to offer?
-Taught by University faculty and scholars and professionals from the community, LearningLife's roster of short courses, seminars, and one-day immersions bring the world to your doorstep.
+What if you could learn from—and question—some of the brightest minds the University of Minnesota has to offer?
+Taught by University faculty and scholars and professionals from the community, LearningLife's roster of short courses, seminars, and one-day immersions bring the world (and a world of ideas) to your doorstep.

 Extreme-Weather Survivalists: The Wildlife of Antarctica